helium729/vigna/README.md

 This Verilog file contains module `vigna`, which is the design rtl code of the core.
 The module in this file has separated instruction bus and data bus.
 The argument RESET_ADDR indicates the reset address on reset.

 #### bus2in1.v
 This Verilog file contains a module that merge 2 bus interfaces into one.
 This module uses a simple RS-latch logic.
-It is possible that warnings mignt occure when using linters like verilator or when synthesizing using yosys, but it should wok out fine on FPGAs.
+It is possible that warnings mignt occure when using linters like verilator or when synthesizing using yosys, but it should workout fine on FPGAs.
 If it turned out to be an error that cannot be solved, try fixing this by replacing the RS-latch logic with primitives.

 #### vigna_top.v
 This Verilog file contains module `vigna_top`, which is a wrapper of vigna core.
 The interface of vigna_top only contains one 32-bit bus.